ethereum-wallet-api/wallet-api/README.md

  [Method Documentation](https://docs.moralis.io/web3-data-api/evm/reference/wallet-api/resolve-address-to-domain)                                  | [https://deep-index.moralis.io/api/v2.2/resolve/:address/domain](https://deep-index.moralis.io/api/v2.2/resolve/:address/domain)                                                                    |
 | 14  | `resolveDomain`                  | Unstoppable Lookup By Domain           | [Method Documentation](https://docs.moralis.io/web3-data-api/evm/reference/wallet-api/resolve-domain)                                           | [https://deep-index.moralis.io/api/v2.2/resolve/:domain](https://deep-index.moralis.io/api/v2.2/resolve/:domain)                                                                                |
 | 15  | `getWalletStats`                 | Get wallet stats                       | [Method Documentation](https://docs.moralis.io/web3-data-api/evm/reference/wallet-api/get-wallet-stats)                                           | [https://deep-index.moralis.io/api/v2.2/wallets/:address/stats](https://deep-index.moralis.io/api/v2.2/wallets/:address/stats) |

+## Native Balances

+- Access both current and historical native balances for any wallet.
+- Stay up to date with token balances, prices, and user activity.
+- Filter out spam tokens for a cleaner user experience.

+## NFTs

+- Showcase the most comprehensive wallet history across NFTs, token transfers, native transactions, and internal transactions.
+- Fetch all NFTs and collections held by a wallet, complete with enriched metadata and optimized images.

+## ERC20s

+- Look up current ERC20 token holdings, including real-time prices.
+- Calculate a wallet's USD net worth.

+## User experience Labels

+- Improve user experience by providing context for wallet activity.
+- Stay informed about your users' activity on your Dapp.

+## Account Abstraction Enabled

+Moralis' Wallet API natively supports Account Abstraction (ERC-4337).
+This feature enables developers to retrieve smart contract account balances, transaction details, gas fees, and much more.
+It's a powerful tool for interacting with smart contracts and enhancing your Dapp's capabilities.

+## Chains

+The Wallet API supports a wide range of EVM chains, including Ethereum, BNB Chain, Polygon, Avalanche, and more.
+You can seamlessly integrate these chains into your Dapp using the Wallet API, providing your users with a versatile and efficient experience.

+## ⭐️ Star us

+If this Wallet API helps you - please star this project, every star makes us very happy!

+## 🤝 Need help?

+If you need help with using the Wallet API or have other questions - don't hesitate to write in our community forum and we will check asap.
+[Forum link](https://forum.moralis.io/).
+We are answering questions 24/7